JSJ decompositions and polytopes for two-generator one-relator groups: JSJ-theory and algebraically hyperbolic groups

-\p{JSJ decompositions} A \emph{$\mathcal{VC}$-tree of $G$} is a tree $T$ equipped with an action of $G$ whose edge stabilisers are virtually-$\mathbb{Z}$.
-We define \emph{$\mathbb{Z}$-trees} analogously, by requiring the edge stabilisers to be infinite cyclic.
-A subgroup $H\leqslant G$ is \emph{elliptic} in $T$ if it fixes a point in $T$ (and hence is contained in a vertex stabiliser of $T$), and \emph{universally elliptic} if it is elliptic in every $\mathcal{VC}$-tree of $G$.
-A $\mathcal{VC}$-tree $T$ is \emph{universally elliptic} if its edge stabilisers are universally elliptic.
-A $\mathcal{VC}$-tree $T$ \emph{dominates} the $\mathcal{VC}$-tree $T'$ if every subgroup of $G$ which is elliptic in $T$ is elliptic in $T'$.
-A \emph{$\mathcal{VC}$-JSJ tree $T$ of $G$} is a $\mathcal{VC}$-tree such that: \begin{enumerate} \item $T$ is universally elliptic, and \item $T$ dominates every other universally elliptic $\mathcal{VC}$-tree $T'$. \end{enumerate} The quotient graph of groups $\Gamma =T/G$ is a \emph{$\mathcal{VC}$-JSJ decomposition of $G$}.
-All the trees we consider are $\mathcal{VC}$, so we shall abbreviate ``$\mathcal{VC}$-tree'', ``$\mathcal{VC}$-JSJ tree'' and ``$\mathcal{VC}$-JSJ decomposition'' to simply \emph{tree}, \emph{JSJ tree} and \emph{JSJ decomposition}, respectively.
+\p{JSJ decompositions} We fix a finitely generated group $G$, and a family $\mathcal{A}$ of subgroups of $G$.
+(It is usual to assume that $\mathcal{A}$ is closed under conjugating and taking subgroups, but the main class we focus on, \ZC{} subgroups, is not closed under these operations.)

-A vertex of a tree $T$ is \emph{elementary} if its group is virtually-$\mathbb{Z}$, while a non-elementary vertex is \emph{rigid} if its group is universally elliptic, and \emph{flexible} otherwise.
-Flexible vertices are the ``pieces to be left intact and not decomposed'' mentioned above and understanding their vertex groups plays a central role in JSJ-theory, although in this paper flexible vertices play a very minor role.
+An \emph{$\mathcal{A}$-tree of $G$} is a tree $T$ equipped with an action of $G$, written $G\curvearrowright T$, whose edge stabilisers are in $\mathcal{A}$.
+A subgroup $H\leqslant G$ is \emph{elliptic} in $T$ if it fixes a point in $T$ (and hence is contained in a vertex stabiliser of $T$), and \emph{universally $\mathcal{A}$-elliptic} if it is elliptic in every $\mathcal{A}$-tree of $G$.
+An $\mathcal{A}$-tree $T$ is \emph{universally $\mathcal{A}$-elliptic} if its edge stabilisers are universally $\mathcal{A}$-elliptic.
+An $\mathcal{A}$-tree $T$ \emph{dominates} the $\mathcal{A}$-tree $T'$ if every subgroup of $G$ which is elliptic in $T$ is elliptic in $T'$.
+An \emph{$\mathcal{A}$-JSJ tree $T$ of $G$} is an $\mathcal{A}$-tree such that: \begin{enumerate} \item $T$ is universally $\mathcal{A}$-elliptic, and \item $T$ dominates every other universally $\mathcal{A}$-elliptic tree $T'$. \end{enumerate} The quotient graph of groups $\bGamma$, with underlying graph $\Gamma =T/G$, is an \emph{$\mathcal{A}$-JSJ decomposition of $G$}.
+A vertex of an $\mathcal{A}$-tree $T$ is \emph{elementary} if its group is in $\mathcal{A}$, while a non-elementary vertex is \emph{rigid} if its group is universally $\mathcal{A}$-elliptic, and \emph{flexible} otherwise.
+Flexible vertices are the ``pieces to be left intact and not decomposed'' mentioned above, and these play a very minor role in this paper.